Are you using your asthma inhaler properly?

 While the correct procedure for inhaler use might not be immediately straightforward, it is definitely worth spending a few minutes learning and perfecting your technique to give you more control over your symptoms and reduce your future likelihood of experiencing serious health complications due to your asthma.

-- Take the inhaler out of your mouth and hold your breath for about ten seconds.
+- Take the inhaler out of your mouth and hold your breath for about ten seconds (or as long as comfortable).

 - If you need another dose of medicine, wait for about 30 seconds before taking the second dose.